KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Input-Article.md

 This proxy points to the currently selected text field in the currently active app, and will *not* detect if you focus on a text field inside the keyboard extension.
 Text that you type will still be sent to the currently active app.

-KeyboardKit Pro unlocks text input views that will replace the original text document proxy and let you type directly within a keyboard extension.
-This lets you implement text input-based features like search, AI prompting, etc.
+KeyboardKit Pro unlocks text input views that let you type directly within a keyboard extension, as well as ``Vietnamese`` input support.